 Need to know: Traveling within Kiribati is difficult and expensive as there are limited options available.
 Although the country extends over 3,5million sq km, the land mass is only 800 sq km.

-You will rub shoulders with: Fishing fanatics and travelers who have been everywhere.
+You will rub shoulders with: Fishing fanatics and travelers who have been everywhere including all the unpopular countries on this list.

 5. Marshall Islands – 4,600 visitors